vwdata-p3/vwdata-p3.github.io/demo.md

 The panel marked "**(1)**"
 allows one to store a flow record in a our temporary database.
-Here one takes the role of the "metering process" that usually generates flow records based on the traffic through a router.
+Here one takes the role of the "metering process" that normally generates flow records based on the traffic through a router.
 To store a flow record,
-complete the form,
+complete the form
 and press "Submit flow record".
 On success
 the panel flashes green,